Looking for a career in ed tech? McGraw-Hill is the place.

-With graduation season only a few weeks away, Brian Kibby, president of MHE’s higher ed division, wrote a blog post encouraging students graduating this college in technology fields—and tech talent everywhere—to look at MHE as a possible career destination.
+With graduation season only a few weeks away, Brian Kibby, president of MHE’s higher ed division, wrote a blog post encouraging students graduating this college in technology fields—and tech talent everywhere—to look at McGraw-Hill as a possible career destination.

 “McGraw-Hill Education is a $2+ billion startup that is transforming the face of educational technology in a deeper, broader and more meaningful way than newer startups can, and we are building one of the strongest digital workforces anywhere.
 Why?
 Because we value talent above all else—and we understand just how crucial it is to achieving our mission of delivering results for students, instructors, and colleges and universities the world over.”